 Honey exhibits antimicrobial activity.
 It has a low moisture content, high sugar concentration, and a low pH – which inhibit the growth of microorganisms (15).
 Moreover, the antimicrobial activity of honey can be attributed to the honey bees.
 Honey bees add glucose oxidase (an enzyme) while making honey, which turns glucose contained in honey into hydrogen peroxide.
 This hydrogen peroxide is toxic for microbes.

 You can apply raw and organic honey to the affected area, leave it on for some time and then wash it off.
 Or you can add a teaspoon of honey to your face packs for added benefits.

-Treating adult acne successfully can take years since the causes can be unique to the individual.
-Consulting a doctor will help you understand the exact causes of your acne, and accordingly, you can take a holistic approach to treat your condition.
+Treating adult acne successfully can take time since the causes can be unique to the individual.
+Consult a doctor to understand the exact causes of your acne, and based on that, you can take a holistic approach to treat your condition.

 Do you have adult acne?
 What measures did you take to treat it?
 What worked for you?
 Share your experience with us in the comments section below.

 - Dry Oil: What Is It And How To Use It Effectively? - January 29, 2019

 - Facial Cupping: How It Works, Benefits, And Side Effects - January 29, 2019